bnnyng/garden/content/System 1 and System 2 thinking.md

   - topic-cognitive-science
 publish: "true"
 ---
 Humans are capable of two “systems” of thinking, “automatic” System-1 cognition and “effortful” System 2 cognition.
+The distinction between the two systems is controversial and hard to draw.

 System 1 thinking includes fast processes like perception and quick heuristics for solving problems.